 R.N.
 Malhotra was member of the Indian Administrative Service before joining the RBI as Governor, he was Secretary, Finance and Executive Director of the IMF.

 |UPSC EPFO Preparation Strategy- Know How to Crack the 2020 Recruitment Test||UPSC EPFO Enforcement Officer previous Year Paper||Book list for UPSC EPFO 2020 exam!|

 Venkitaramanan – 22nd Dec 1990 to 21st Dec 1992

 S Venkitaramanan served as Finance Secretary and adviser to the Government of Karnataka prior to his appointment as Governor.
-His term is known for India adopting the IMF’s stabilisation programme where the Rupee underwent a devaluation and the launch of the programme of economic reforms.
+His term is known for India adopting the IMF’s stabilization program where the Rupee underwent a devaluation and the launch of the program of economic reforms.

 Dr. C Rangarajan – 22nd Dec 1992 to 21st Nov 1997

 Dr. C Rangarajan served as the Deputy Governor for over a decade before becoming the Governor of RBI.
 He was also a member of the Planning Commission and a member of the Tenth Finance Commission.
 As per the Official RBI website- “New institutions and instruments were introduced and changes in exchange rate management culminated in the establishment of a unified exchange rate.
 In the field of monetary policy, his tenure saw the historic memorandum signed between the Bank and the Government whereby a cap was put on the automatic finance by the Bank to the Government in the form of ad hoc treasury bills.”

 Dr. Bimal Jalan – 22nd Nov 1997 to 6th Sept 2003